Thorncliffe Park: History

-The site of Thorncliffe Park was a farm owned by Robert T. Davies, the wealthy founder of the Dominion Brewing Co.
-An avid participant in horse racing, under the banner of Thorncliffe Stable, he raced both Thoroughbred and Standardbred horses.
-After Davies' death in 1916 his estate sold the property to a group of investors from Baltimore, Maryland, who built the Thorncliffe Park Raceway racetrack.
-The track was home to thoroughbred horse racing and harness racing from 1917 until 1952 when it was sold for real estate development.
+The racetrack was home to thoroughbred horse racing and harness racing from 1917 until 1952 when it was sold for real estate development.
 Today, the old racetrack site is commemorated by two streets named Grandstand Place and Milepost Place and the number of buildings that took on racetrack stable names like Churchill, Maple Glen and Wellow Glen.

 The Thorncliffe Ski Jump, located west of the present day Ontario Science Centre, was opened by the Toronto Ski Club in January 1934 and operated until February 1941.
 Its last recorded event raised funds for the Canadian Red Cross and Norwegian War Aid Fund during World War II.

 In the 1950s, developers tore down the racetrack and created one of Toronto's first high-rise neighbourhoods.
 The neighbourhood embodies some standard urban planning ideas of the era – high concentrations of similar housing types, strict separation of retail and residential development, and the assumption that everyone has a car.
 Low-rise buildings are clustered inside the enclosure created by Thorncliffe Park and Overlea, while high-rise buildings line the outside of Thorncliffe Park.
 Retail establishments were concentrated in a single shopping mall, now called the East York Town Centre, between the two arms of Thorncliffe Park Drive at Overlea Boulevard.
 Smaller retail and service plazas have recently opened along Overlea Boulevard.
 Many residents on Thorncliffe Park Drive are at considerable walking distance from shops, although this problem is mitigated somewhat, even in winter, by well kept sidewalks and walkways and by frequent bus service.